Azure/azure-powershell/src/Synapse/Synapse/help/Set-AzSynapseNotebook.md

 PS C:\> $ws | Set-AzSynapseNotebook -DefinitionFile "C:\\samples\\notebook.ipynb"
 ```

-This command creates a notebook from notebook file notebook.ipynb in the workspace named ContosoWorkspace through pipeline.
+This command creates or updates a notebook from notebook file notebook.ipynb in the workspace named ContosoWorkspace through pipeline.

 ### Example 3
 ```powershell
 PS C:\> Set-AzSynapseNotebook -WorkspaceName ContosoWorkspace -DefinitionFile "C:\\samples\\notebook.ipynb" -SparkPoolName ContosoSparkPool -Executors 2
 ```

-This command creates a notebook from notebook file notebook.ipynb which attaches to ContosoSparkPool and uses 2 executors in the workspace named ContosoWorkspace.
+This command creates or updates a notebook from notebook file notebook.ipynb which attaches to ContosoSparkPool and uses 2 executors in the workspace named ContosoWorkspace.

 ## PARAMETERS